-- 4.4.1 Assignments and projects have the important objective of developing yourself and your time management skills, besides subject knowledge.
-Therefore, the reasons listed in Section 4.7 may not be accepted for non-submission of assignments, as students are generally given at least 4 weeks for preparing an assignment. - 4.4.2 All coursework is given a time limit and non-submission within the deadline will be recorded as NA or NS. - 4.4.3 Student work that is handed in late without a valid written extension by the module lecturer will not be marked. - 4.4.4 Extensions to coursework deadlines can only be granted in exceptional circumstances, and only where the student shows good cause.
-Problems with computers, such as lost data, corrupted discs or malfunctioning printers, will not ordinarily be accepted as good cause for lateness.

-- 4.4.5 In exceptional cases, where you have a genuine, acceptable reason, you can make a request to the module lecturer and the Head of Faculty for an extension.
+- 4.3.1 Assignments and projects have the important objective of developing yourself and your time management skills, besides subject knowledge.
+Therefore, the reasons listed in Section 4.7 may not be accepted for non-submission of assignments, as students are generally given at least 4 weeks for preparing an assignment. - 4.3.2 All coursework is given a time limit and non-submission within the deadline will be awarded a 0 grade point and it will be recorded as NA or NS. - 4.3.3 Student work that is handed in late without a valid written extension by the module lecturer will not be marked. - 4.3.4 Extensions to coursework deadlines can only be granted in exceptional circumstances, and only where the student shows good cause.
+Problems with computers, such as lost data, corrupted discs or malfunctioning printers, will not ordinarily be accepted as good cause for lateness. - 4.3.5 In exceptional cases, where you have a genuine, acceptable reason, you can make a request to the module lecturer and the Head of Faculty for an extension.
 You have the responsibility to request the extension in good time and support it by documentary evidence, such as a medical certificate or official letter.
-However, to ensure fairness, unless the student's situation is accepted as valid, the same deadlines will apply to all other students taking that assessment. - 4.4.6 If a new date is agreed, there will be no further extensions to deadline.
+However, to ensure fairness, unless the student's situation is accepted as valid, the same deadlines will apply to all other students taking that assessment. - 4.3.6 If a new date is agreed, there will be no further extensions to deadline.

-4.5 ATTENDANCE OF IN-CLASS TESTS AND EXAMINATIONS
+4.4 ATTENDANCE OF IN-CLASS TESTS AND EXAMINATIONS